jentery/401/index.md

 ### Attendance and Participation

-There is no participation or attendance mark in this course; however, this course is driven by workshops and collaborative activities (which are difficult to record), and I will assume you are attending each class meeting.
+There is no participation or attendance mark in this course; however, this course is driven by workshops and collaborative activities, which are difficult to record.
+I will assume you are attending each class meeting.
 If you are unable to attend a particular meeting, then please email me in advance and coordinate with a peer to get notes and the like from the session(s) you'll miss. *You do not need to provide me with documentation for an absence.*

 ### Communications and Office Hours